-2. Make a tableaux vivant (a living picture).
+2. Make a tableau vivant (a living picture).

 3. Play charades.

-4. Have a conversation about the artwork through only pantomime.
+4. Have a conversation about the artwork through pantomime only.
 (Gestures only — no words!)

 5. Create a dance inspired by the artwork.
 (This one is especially fun with abstract art!)

 6. Trace the lines in an artwork with your finger in the air.

 7. Get up and look at the artwork from far away, up close, down below, and from the side and notice how the artwork changes depending on where you look at it from.

 8. Make the shapes in the artwork using your body and work with others to make the shapes you can’t.